Ffion Morgan

-Ffion Alys Morgan (/cy/; born 11 May 2000) is a Welsh professional footballer who plays as a forward for Women’s Super League club West Ham United and the Wales national team.
+Ffion Alys Morgan (/cy/; born 11 May 2000) is a Welsh professional footballer who plays as a forward for Women's Super League (WSL) club West Ham United and the Wales national team.
 She began her career with Cardiff City Ladies, before joining Coventry United in 2019, moving to Crystal Palace in 2020 and then to Bristol City in 2021.
 Ffion has played for Wales from the age of 14 (youth) and made her international senior debut in 2017.

 Early life

 Morgan is from Llandeilo in Carmarthenshire.
 She attended Llandybie Primary School and then Ysgol Tre-Gib in Llandeilo as a teenager.
 At the age of 16, she moved away from home to complete her education at the FAW academy in Ystrad Mynach.

 Club career

 Morgan began playing football from the age of four for local boys side Saron Juniors.
 At the age of 11, she joined Ammanford Girls.
 Morgan later signed for Cardiff City but missed the 2017–18 campaign after suffering a serious anterior cruciate ligament (ACL) injury while on international duty for Wales under-19s.

-In September 2019, she joined FA Women's Championship side Coventry United.
+In September 2019, Morgan joined FA Women's Championship side Coventry United.
 In July 2020, she signed for Crystal Palace.

-Then in 2021, she signed for Bristol City, helping them achieve promotion to the WSL in 2023.
+In 2021, Morgan signed for Bristol City, helping them achieve promotion to the WSL in 2023.
 Morgan won the Bristol Supporters' Player of the Year award at the end of the 2024-25 season.
 On 20 June 2025 after 89 appearances and 15 goals, it was announced that Morgan was departing the club upon the expiry of her contract at the end of June 2025.

 In July 2025, Morgan signed for West Ham United.